Academic Expectations and Program Requirements

 Final Examination for Doctoral Students

-Candidates for doctoral degrees must pass a final examination by deadline dates announced through the Graduate and Professional School Calendar each semester.
+Candidates for doctoral degrees must pass a final examination by deadlines announced through the Graduate and Professional School Dates and Deadlines Calendar each semester.
 A doctoral student is allowed only one opportunity to take the final exam.

 Refer to the Admission to Candidacy section of the Graduate and Professional Catalog for candidacy requirements.

-A request to schedule the final examination must be submitted to the Graduate and Professional School via ARCS a minimum of 10 working days in advance of the scheduled date.
-Any changes to the degree plan must be approved by the Graduate and Professional School prior to the submission of the request for final examination.
+The final examination request must be submitted to the Graduate and Professional School via ARCS a minimum of 10 working days in advance of the requested examination date, or the deadline listed on the Graduate and Professional School Dates and Deadlines Calendar a – whichever comes first.
+Any changes to the degree plan must be approved by the Graduate and Professional School prior to submission of the request.

 Final Examination Format

-A student’s advisory committee will conduct this examination.
+A student’s advisory committee will conduct the examination.
 Only one committee member substitution is allowed with the approval of the Graduate and Professional School.
+The committee chair may not be replaced by a substitute.
 If the substitution is for the sole external member of the advisory committee – with an appointment to a department other than the student’s major department – then the substitute must also be external to the student’s major department.
 In extenuating circumstances, with approval of the Graduate and Professional School, an exception to this requirement may be granted.

 The final exam is not to be administered until the dissertation or record of study is available in substantially final form to a student’s advisory committee, and all concerned have had adequate time to review the document.
 Whereas the final exam may cover the broad field of the candidate’s training, it is presumed that the major portion of the time will be devoted to the dissertation and closely-related topics.
-Persons other than members of the graduate faculty may – with mutual consent of the candidate and the Chair of the advisory committee – attend final examinations for advanced degrees.
-A positive vote by all members of an advisory committee – with, at most, one dissension – is required for student to pass a final exam.
+Persons other than members of the graduate faculty may – with mutual consent of the candidate and the chair of the advisory committee – attend final examinations for advanced degrees.
 Upon completion of a candidate’s questioning, all visitors must excuse themselves from the proceedings.

 Final Examination Grading